Down the Road Wherever: Release

 Down the Road Wherever was made available in a variety of formats, including on CD, 2×LP and in a box set; the box set includes the preceding two formats as well as a 12-inch EP including four extra tracks.
 The deluxe CD inserts two bonus tracks before the final standard edition track, "Matchstick Man".
 Lyrics for the 20th song, "Back in the Day", were released online and printed in the 2019 tourbook but the song was not released at the time.
 It finally saw the light of day in 2022 on the box set The Studio Albums 2009-2018, along with another unreleased song from the same sessions, "Precious Voice From Heaven".

 Track listing

 Note: The CD version of The Studio Albums 2009-2018 includes the LP running order on CD, and all bonus tracks (including "Drovers' Road") are relegated to the bonus disc "Back In The Day".
 The LP version of the same box set adds "Drovers' Road", "Every Heart in the Room", "Don't Suck Me In" and "Sky and Water" to the original LP tracklist while "Rear View Mirror" and "Pale Imitation" are kept to the bonus LP.

+All songs are written by Mark Knopfler except "Just a Boy Away from Home" which in addition to Knopfler's songwriting contains elements of "You'll Never Walk Alone" by Richard Rodgers and Oscar Hammerstein.